nikolap994/evil_bees/README.md

 # Welcome to Evil Bees!
 A hard-working group of developer striving towards building a strong community of people who want to learn and grow together.
 Whether you're a beginner, or a seasoned pro, please free to take a look around our repositories, and checkout issues if you want to contribute.

+## Contributing
+Feel like contributing?
+That's awesome!

+Thanks for showing interest to contribute to AlertIt 💖, you rock!

+There are different ways you can contribute, all of which are valuable:
+- Fork the project
+- Take on one of active issues
+- Make a pull request

+[Here are a few guidelines](CONTRIBUTING.md) that should help you as you prepare to make your contribution.

+If you have any questions, feel free to contact us on Github discussions or issues page.

+We are always active on discord server.

+If you like the project, but don't have time to contribute, that's fine.
+There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+> - Star the project
+> - Tweet about it
+> - Refer to this project in your project's README
+> - Share on your socials ([Facebook](https://www.facebook.com/profile.php?id=100088394168553), [Instagram](https://www.instagram.com/evilbeesdev/), [TikTok](https://www.tiktok.com/@evilbeesdev), [YouTube](https://www.youtube.com/@evilbees), [LinkedIn](https://www.linkedin.com/company/evil-bees/))
+> - Mention the project at local meetups and tell your friends/colleagues

+## Style Guide
+- This project uses [Tailwind](https://tailwindcss.com/) on the front end.
+Please avoid using inline and scss styles unless absolutely necessary.

+## Formatting
+- We use [Prettier+](https://prettier.io/) to format .js files.

 ## Getting Started

 First, run the development server: